Facebook Live for Churches and Religious Organizations (Update)

 Be Mindful of the Facebook Live Church Service Copyright

 Churches enjoy a simple licensing agreement, typically administered through CCLI (Church Copyright Licensing International), which permits them to legally use copyrighted music for performance as a major part of their church services.
 A CCLI streaming license is also available as part of their product offering, which opens the door for streaming via the internet.

 That said, while a church may retain a CCLI video license to perform and stream copyrighted material, networks such as YouTube and Facebook are legally obligated to furnish a royalty to the copyright holder as part of their monetization system.
-As a result, auditing systems exist to identify copyrighted material, which can lead to a stream being limited or blocked.
+As a result, auditing systems exist to identify copyrighted material, which can lead to a stream, and possibly an entire account, becoming limited or blocked.

 For example, a church may play a variety of “top 40” tracks as mood music during their pre-service time.
 When this audio track is mixed into the Facebook Live stream, Facebook will quickly identify the content, and is likely to flag or block the stream.
 The results can be confusing.
 As a best practice, avoid using copyrighted audio tracks with your live stream.

 For more information, you can visit the Facebook Help Center.